crisprVerse/Tutorials/Design_CRISPRa/README.md

 index_path <- "/Users/fortinj2/crisprIndices/bowtie/hg38/hg38"
 ```

 (this needs to be changed by users).
-We are ready to add on- and
+We are now ready to add on- and
 off-target alignments:

 ``` r